JoshuaDoucet/wtnfStorefrontAPI/README.md

 ## Run the Express web server
 * Run the web server
 ## Visit the application endpoints
-* Endpoints
+* Login to the storefront
+  This is required to access msot of the application data
+ - [GET] /authenticate
+   - HTTP request body
+     ```json
+     {
+         "email": "josh@gmail.com",
+         "password": "password"
+     }
+     ```
+     NOTE: the above credentials will be valid if using the migrations provided in the repo
+* Interacting with the Color models data
+ - [GET] /colors
+  - index - the response is a list of all color rows
+ - [GET] /colors/:id
+  - show - the response is a single color that matches the specified id
+ - [POST] /colors (AUTH TOKEN)
+  - create - adds new color to database
+    HTTP request body
+    ```json
+    {
+        "name": "Purple",
+        "red": "255",
+        "blue": "255",
+        "hex": "FF00FF"
+    }
+    ```
+ - [DELETE] /colors/:id
+  - delete - deletes the color specified by id from the database

-## Running the Jasmine tests
+## Jasmine tests
-*
+* To view the project's saved test result navigate to path
+ - src/test/JASMINE_TEST_RESULTS.txt
+* To run the tests, in a terminal navigate to the project base directory and run
+ - npm run test

 ## Technologies Used
 The WTNF Storefront application utilizes the following technologies:
+- <b>TypeScript</b> for the main programming language
-- Postgres for the database
+- <b>Postgres</b> for the database
-- Node/Express for the application logic
+- <b>Node/Express</b> for the application logic and web server
-- dotenv from npm for managing environment variables
+- <b>dotenv</b> from npm for managing environment variables
-- db-migrate from npm for migrations
+- <b>db-migrate</b> from npm for migrations
-- bcrypt from npm for hashing passwords
+- <b>bcrypt</b> from npm for hashing passwords
-- jsonwebtoken from npm for working with JWTs
+- <b>jsonwebtoken</b> from npm for working with JWTs
-- jasmine from npm for testing
+- <b>jasmine</b> from npm for testing